Altaf-hucn/Industrial-defective-chips-detection-using-deep-convolutional-neural-network-with-IFM/README.md

 @article{ullah2024industrial,
-  title={Industrial defective chips detection using deep convolutional neural network with inverse feature matching mechanism}, author={Ullah, Waseem and Khan, Samee Ullah and Kim, Min Je and Hussain, Altaf and Munsif, Muhammad and Lee, Mi Young and Seo, Daeho and Baik, Sung Wook}, journal={Journal of Computational Design and Engineering}, pages={qwae019}, year={2024},
+  title={Industrial defective chips detection using deep convolutional neural network with inverse feature matching mechanism}, author={Ullah, Waseem and Khan, Samee Ullah and Kim, Min Je and Hussain, Altaf and Munsif, Muhammad and Lee, Mi Young and Seo, Daeho and Baik, Sung Wook},

+## 📬 Contact

+If you have any questions, suggestions, or research-related inquiries, please feel free to contact:

+📧 altaf3797@gmail.com
+  journal={Journal of Computational Design and Engineering}, pages={qwae019}, year={2024},